MartinOtter/makeWebBook/README.md

 makeWebBook bookDirectory

-the following actions are preformed provided a corresponding element starts with the text "Chapter" or "Appendix" (otherwise the section is not modified; this is useful for a preface or a reference chapter):
+the following actions are performed provided a corresponding element starts with the text "Chapter" or "Appendix" (otherwise the section is not modified; this is useful for a preface or a reference chapter):